solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 ## New Terminology

-Application Fees: Fees that are decided by the dapp developer that will be charged if a user wants to use the dapp.
-They will be applied even if transaction fails contrary to lamport transfers.
+Application Fees: Fees that are decided by the dapp developer will be charged if a user wants to use the dapp.
+They will be applied even if the transaction fails contrary to lamport transfers.

 ## Other terminology

 `Owner` of an account: It is the account owner as specified in the `owner` field in the account structure.
-In the case of an externally owned account (i.e, keypair) owner is a `system program` and in case of a Program derived address owner is usually itself, and the PDA has to call invoke signed to sign from the same program that it is derived from.
+In the case of an externally owned account (i.e, keypair) owner is a `system program` and in case of a Program derived address owner is usually itself, and the PDA has to call invoke signed to sign in the same program that it is derived from.

 Account `Authority`: The true authority for the account.
 Let's take an example for a token account.